JamesForgetterOfWinConditions/atari/README.md

 3. Install required packages`pip install -r requirements.txt`.
 4. Launch atari.
 I recommend starting with help command to see all available modes `python atari.py --help`.

-##Human Comparison
+## Human Comparison
-To see what this game is like to play for the machine I included an atari emulator called [Stella](https://stella-emu.github.io/).
+To see what this game is like to play for the machine I downloaded an atari emulator called [Stella](https://stella-emu.github.io/).

 ## DDQN
 ### Hyperparameters